CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

 2. **Task 2** - Start CompuTec WMS Server
    - Schedule this task to start the WMS server shortly after the stop task (e.g., 15 seconds later).
 Due to SAP Business One’s RAM usage, a daily restart is recommended.

+---

-For more detailed instructions, refer to the[video guide](https://www.youtube.com/watch?v=O3K-E4Y0WU4).
+For more detailed instructions, refer to the [video guide](https://www.youtube.com/watch?v=O3K-E4Y0WU4).